Victor-Guerrero-Devs/css-courses/academind-css/04-selectors-features/notes.md

 This does the same job as the first snippet but better.

 Nevertheless, there are some specific cases in which `:not()` is very useful.

+### CSS Browser Support

+Most modern browsers like Chrome and Firefox are quick to support new CSS stuff.

+However, older browsers like Internet Explorer do not.

+Later, we will learn how to get around these issues.